‘Options’ versus ‘Procedure’, is it the same as ‘Judging’ versus ‘Perceiving’?

 Internal and External Reference, what is the Link with Innovation?

-As you know, the meta program ‘internal reference’ is defined as: using one’s own standards in evaluations.
-‘External reference’ is using other people’s standards in evaluations.
+As you know, the thinking style ‘internal reference’ is defined as: using one’s own standards in evaluations.
+Its counterpart ‘External reference’ is using other people’s standards in evaluations.
 What are some concepts from mainstream science that this distinction is related to?

 Internal and external frames of reference in the academic self-concept